Fifth 2021 International Family Dialogue Focuses on Politics

 October 10: Politics: How do local to global politics influence family health and security?
 Topics might include government service provision, leadership, civil society, governmental power inequalities between and within nations, immigration and refugee policy, war, human rights, rule of law, corruption, legal discrimination, etc.

 To participate in the dialogues, please complete this pre-dialogues survey.
 The survey offers more information plus the Zoom link for all the dialogues.
-Note: Because these are family dialogues, you should participate with one or more members of your family in the same room, whether siblings, parents, grandparents, cousins, in-laws or other family members.
+Note: Because these are family dialogues, we encourage (but do not require) you to participate with one or more members of your family in the same room, whether siblings, parents, grandparents, cousins, in-laws or other family members.
 If family members are not available or willing, please invite one or more friends or housemates.
 Everyone who plans to attend at least one of the six family dialogues should fill out the pre-survey linked above.

 About Citizen Diplomacy International